kragen/derctuo/veskeno-outline.md

 netbook (with the Brainfuck implementation compiled with `cc -O5 -fomit-frame-pointer -Wall -std=gnu99` using GCC 4.8.4), illustrating the efficiency problems of Brainfuck.
-I took a couple of hours to write the following C version of Åkesson's awesome program, which, compiled the same way, was able to do 80000 generations in 1.424 CPU seconds, an efficiency difference of some 700k×, suggesting that the Brainfuck slowdown in this case is about 5 or 6 orders of magnitude.
+I took a couple of hours to write the following C version of Åkesson’s awesome program, which, compiled the same way, was able to do 80000 generations in 1.424 CPU seconds, an efficiency difference of some 700k×, suggesting that the Brainfuck slowdown in this case is about 5 or 6 orders of magnitude.